janfernandosmoothstack/LMS/README.md

 # Library Management System

-This project is a simple Library Management System that allows you to read and write data to files that store Books, Authors and Publishers.
+This project is a simple Library Management System that allows you to read and write data to CSV files that store Books, Authors and Publishers.

+#Built With
+Java - for the frontend and backend